zzmp/hifi-docs/_api/avatar/functions/MyAvatar.getJointIndex.md

 tags: functions
 ---

-Given a string name of a MyAvatar joint, this function returns the index of the bodypart.
+Given the string name of a MyAvatar joint, `getJointIndex` returns the index of the bodypart.

+## Example

 ```
 > MyAvatar.getJointIndex("Shoes")